primus/primus/README.md

 set to the address of the load balancer that forwards the requests.
 So all in all it only causes more scalability problems instead of solving them.
-This is why we've opted to warn people about the risks of `cluster` when we detect that the Primus library is run in a worker environment. **USE IT AT YOUR OWN RISK**
+This is why we've opted to warn people about the risks of `cluster` when we detect that the Primus library is run in a worker environment. **USE IT AT YOUR OWN RISK**.

 To turn off the cluster warning in your Primus instance you can set the option `iknowclusterwillbreakconnections` to `true`.